python/cpython/Doc/library/queue.rst

 .. method:: Queue.get(block=True, timeout=None)

    Remove and return an item from the queue.

-If optional args *block* is true and *timeout* is ``None`` (the default), block if necessary until an item is available.
+   If optional args *block* is true and *timeout* is ``None`` (the default), block if necessary until an item is available or the queue is closed.
+If the queue is closed and no items are available, raise the :exc:`Exhausted` exception.

-   If *timeout* is a positive number, it blocks at most *timeout* seconds and raises the :exc:`Empty` exception if no item was available within that time.
+   If *block* is true and *timeout* is a positive number, block at most *timeout* seconds and raise the :exc:`Empty` exception if no item becomes available within that time, or the :exc:`Exhausted` exception if the queue gets closed before any items are available.

-   Otherwise (*block* is false), return an item if one is immediately available, else raise the :exc:`Empty` exception (*timeout* is ignored in that case).
+   If *block* is false, ignore *timeout* and return an item if one is immediately available, else raise the :exc:`Empty` or :exc:`Exhausted` exception, depending on whether the queue is closed.
+   (Note that :exc:`Exhausted` is a subclass of :exc:`Empty`.)

 .. method:: Queue.get_nowait()